osamazeeshan/osamazeeshan.github.io/_news/announcement_2.md

 ---
 layout: post
 # title: Presented my work on "Unsupervised domain adaptation for Automated Expression Recognition".
-date: 2023-06-18
+date: 2024-03-01
 inline: true
 related_posts: false
 ---

-Presented my work on "Unsupervised domain adaptation for Automated Expression Recognition".
+"Subject based domain adaptation for facial expression recognition."
+18th IEEE International Conference on Automatic Face and Gesture Recognition

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.